generative-ai-inc/secrets-machine/README.md

 bash <(curl -sS "https://raw.githubusercontent.com/generative-ai-inc/secrets-machine/main/install.sh")
 ```

-### Execute a command with secrets
+### Usage

-Executing a command with `sm exec` gives the command access to the configured secrets.
-Use it to run commands as you would normally do.
+To execute a command with secrets simply run `sm exec` and pass the command you want to run.
+For example:

 ```sh
 sm exec 'cargo run'